 Let's start by providing a very simple definition of dynamic posing and how it differs from static posing.
-Simply put, dynamic posing is a wedding photography technique that depicts movement of the main subjects.
+Simply put, dynamic posing is a wedding photography (or portrait) technique that depicts movement of the main subjects.
 It makes couples appear more natural and alive in front of the camera.
-After all, it is rare in real life that we freeze ourselves in one place for a 30 seconds for no particular reason.
-When we create a static pose (which we still do), we are asking our couple to do just that.
+After all, it is rare in real life that we freeze ourselves in one place for 30 seconds for no particular reason.
+When we create a static pose (which we still do also), we are asking our couple to do just that.
 Freeze in place for a moment while we take their pictures.
 Is it possible to obtain natural looking wedding photos by doing this?
 Yes, but there are negatives associated with doing too much of this, especially with regard to the couple's attitude and demeanor.

 All of this sounds great and so you would think that we would want to use dynamic posing for most of our San Francisco city hall wedding photography.
 The truth is that certain types of posing and photography styles work for some and not for others.
 Part of the skill in being a successful professional wedding photographer is to assess the couple's preferences towards the beginning of the photo session to determine what works best for them.
 What I usually do first is actually ask the couple about their preferences.
 Do they want a large amount of candid pictures?
 Would they prefer that we give them very specific posing ideas?
 These are just some of the questions we ask our brides and grooms during a photo session.